pythonIsFast/Text2Pen/README.md

 # 8. Contact

-If you have questions about privacy or data handling, please contact the project maintainer via the official project page.
+If you have questions about privacy or data handling, please contact the project maintainer via a Github Issue.